elief/HARUSD/README.md

 mean(): Mean value
 std(): Standard deviation

+*There are other variables included in the dataset, but will be ignored in the script.*

 #####License:
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]